Rossby wave

 Rossby waves, also known as planetary waves, are a type of inertial wave naturally occurring in rotating fluids.
-They were first identified by Sweden-born American meteorologist Carl-Gustaf Arvid Rossby.
+They were first identified by Sweden-born American meteorologist Carl-Gustaf Arvid Rossby in the Earth's atmosphere in 1939.
 They are observed in the atmospheres and oceans of Earth and other planets, owing to the rotation of Earth or of the planet involved.
 Atmospheric Rossby waves on Earth are giant meanders in high-altitude winds that have a major influence on weather.
 These waves are associated with pressure systems and the jet stream (especially around the polar vortices).
 Oceanic Rossby waves move along the thermocline: the boundary between the warm upper layer and the cold deeper part of the ocean.

 Rossby wave types

 Atmospheric waves

 Atmospheric Rossby waves result from the conservation of potential vorticity and are influenced by the Coriolis force and pressure gradient.
+The image on the left sketches fundamental principles of the wave, e.g., its restoring force and westward phase velocity.
 The rotation causes fluids to turn to the right as they move in the northern hemisphere and to the left in the southern hemisphere.
 For example, a fluid that moves from the equator toward the north pole will deviate toward the east; a fluid moving toward the equator from the north will deviate toward the west.
 These deviations are caused by the Coriolis force and conservation of potential vorticity which leads to changes of relative vorticity.
 This is analogous to conservation of angular momentum in mechanics.
 In planetary atmospheres, including Earth, Rossby waves are due to the variation in the Coriolis effect with latitude.
-Carl-Gustaf Arvid Rossby first identified such waves in the Earth's atmosphere in 1939 and went on to explain their motion.

 One can identify a terrestrial Rossby wave as its phase velocity, marked by its wave crest, always has a westward component.
 However, the collected set of Rossby waves may appear to move in either direction with what is known as its group velocity.
 In general, shorter waves have an eastward group velocity and long waves a westward group velocity.

 The terms "barotropic" and "baroclinic" are used to distinguish the vertical structure of Rossby waves.
 Barotropic Rossby waves do not vary in the vertical, and have the fastest propagation speeds.
 The baroclinic wave modes, on the other hand, do vary in the vertical.
 They are also slower, with speeds of only a few centimeters per second or less.

 Most investigations of Rossby waves have been done on those in Earth's atmosphere.

 Rossby waves in the Earth's atmosphere are easy to observe as (usually 4–6) large-scale meanders of the jet stream.
 When these deviations become very pronounced, masses of cold or warm air detach, and become low-strength cyclones and anticyclones, respectively, and are responsible for day-to-day weather patterns at mid-latitudes.
 The action of Rossby waves partially explains why eastern continental edges in the Northern Hemisphere, such as the Northeast United States and Eastern Canada, are colder than Western Europe at the same latitudes, and why the Mediterranean is dry during summer (Rodwell–Hoskins mechanism).